stanleyyoang/Elevator-Interface/README.md

 - If the interface does not have audio, the user is unsure if the button was pressed properly
 - If the interface does not indicate the direction, the user is unsure if the elevator is moving the same direction he/she wants to go
-- If the interface does not have audio, the user is unsure if the button was pressed properly

 **Common/Rare Uses**